-Career Path: Prepares graduates for positions such as assistant principal, department chair, principal, school building leader, supervisor, etc.
+Career Path: Prepares graduates for positions as school building leaders, such as principal, supervisor, department chair, and assistant principal.

 Campus: Lincoln Center and Westchester

-This is an intensive one year master’s degree program consisting of weekend courses (Friday afternoon/evening and all day Saturday) and full week institutes (summer, etc.).
-Students participate in a full-year, clinically-rich internship beginning Day 1 at the candidate’s home school.
+This is an intensive one-year master’s degree program over three semesters (Fall, Spring and Summer).
+Students participate in a full-year, clinically rich internship beginning Day One at the candidate’s home school.